 Empire of Storms: My Review

-So did this book convince me to continue with the series?
-Short answer, yes.
+So, did this book convince me to continue with the series?
+Short answer: yes.

-The biggest weakness in this book is the main couple Aelin and Rowan.
+The biggest weakness in this book is the main couple, Aelin and Rowan.
 God, they are insufferable.
 I normally empathize a lot with heroines who are as resourceful and enterprising as Aelin is.
 However, it would have been nice to see a few chinks in her armor.

 The supporting characters fare slightly better.
 I can’t get myself to warm up to Aedion and Lysandra much.
-But Dorian remains his likable self – refreshing to see him play second fiddle to his ex-girlfriend without any ego hang-ups.
-The star character (to me) is Manon who is incredibly magnetic, and I loved everything about her story arc (except for one annoying moment when she also turns out to be a lost queen).
+But Dorian remains likable – refreshing to see him play second fiddle to his ex-girlfriend without any ego hang-ups.
+The star character (to me) is Manon, who is incredibly magnetic, and I loved everything about her story arc (except for one annoying moment when she also turns out to be a lost queen).

 Really!
 When you have two lost queens in a series, you know the author is losing control of the plot.